davidtavarez/davidtavarez.github.io/_posts/2018-09-04-encrypting_files_using_python.md

   - security
 ---

-We all need to keep our files safe; no matter what you do for living, some people says that everybody has secrets.
+We all need to keep our files safe; no matter what you do for living, some people say that everybody has secrets.
 It's countless how many times friends and family approached me when they just bought (or "found") a new laptop or hard drive and they need to format everything and reinstall the operative system.
-In a more serous example, as as social and political activist, I've being witness on how the State chase the social activist, burst in their houses and steal all electronic devices.
-This is a matter of concern because the State tend to use anything to put pressure on activist or even prosecute them.
+In a more serious example, as a social and political activist, I've witnessed how the State chases the social activists, burst in their houses and steal all electronic devices.
+This is a matter of concern because the State tends to use anything to put pressure on activists or even prosecute them.

-I don't want to wait until we finally built a perfect world; at the meantime I want to be prepared, so I try to do my job and keep my privacy safe.
-I found some code out there and I did add some more to use it as a command line scrypt to encryp and decrypt files.
+I don't want to wait until we finally build a perfect world; in the meantime I want to be prepared, so I try to do my job and keep my privacy safe.
+I found some code out there and I added some more to use it as a command line scrypt to encryp and decrypt files.

 ### Let's do it! ###